lunakoly/Insight/README.md

 ## Languages
 To add different syntax highlighting schemes the one needs to have a corresponding `.json` file inside of `~/.insight/languages/`.
 The name of the file (without the extension) is used as a language identifier.
 The name `plain text.json` is forbidden since such an identifier is already in use.

+Examples of languages are also available at [Insight Goodies](https://github.com/lunakoly/InsightGoodies).

 The structure of the file:
 ```